Energy-Pathways-Group/GLOceanKit/docs/classes/nonlinear-fluxes/wvnonlinearflux/k_damp.md

 #  k_damp

-wavenumber at which the first small scale damping starts.
+wavenumber at which the significant scale damping starts.

 ---